-Having made the trip over to meet UK CIOs each year since 2015, here is CIO UK's non-comprehensive preview of sessions to look out for at the 2018 Gartner Symposium and ITxpo which takes place in Barcelona from November 4-8.
-Also included are some suggestions on getting most value from the visit whether a seasoned attendee or making your first trip.
+Having made the trip over to meet UK CIOs each year since 2015, ahead of the 2019 Gartner Symposium and ITxpo which takes place in Barcelona from November 3-7 here is non-comprehensive CIO UK preview of sessions to look out for, and suggestions on getting maximum value from the visit, whether a seasoned attendee or making your first trip.

 CIO story sessions